nagyist/lycheejs/guides/ECMASCRIPT.md

 -- Others (debugger, export, import, label)

-# ECMAScript Guide for lycheeJS Developers
+# ECMAScript Guide for lychee.js Developers

 ## Introduction

-In lycheeJS, we use ES5 (JavaScript or ECMAScript version 5) as the code language.
+In lychee.js, we use ES5 (JavaScript or ECMAScript version 5) as the code language with some approaches of the ES6 world.
 This guide aims to be a shorthand lookup guide for developers worrying about how to solve problems in ES5 or ES6.

 It can also be seen as a sort of cheat sheet that tells you what different features are and how they affect the VM (Virtual Machine).